-The three major sturgeon species of which caviar is produced are Acipenser gueldenstaedtii, Acipenser stellatus and Huso huso, and account for 90% of the total caviar production.
+The three major sturgeon species of which caviar is produced are Acipenser gueldenstaedtii, Acipenser stellatus and Huso huso, and account for about 90% of the total caviar production.
 The major caviar producing countries are the Russian Federation, Iran, Kazakhstan and Azerbaijan.
 About 90% of the world production of caviar originates from the Caspian Sea.
-After the collapse of the USSR, the three independent states of Azerbaijan, Kazakhstan and probably also Turkmenistan, and the two autonomous republics of Dagestan and Kalmykia also started to produce caviar.
-In the Black and Azov Sea region, the newly independent state of Ukraine also produced caviar.

-According to FAO data (Josupeit, 1994) Iran experienced a steady increase of caviar production during the 1980s from about 200 to 300 metric tons, and almost all caviar produced in Iran (ca 95%) was exported (Josupeit, 1994).
+After the collapse of the USSR, the three independent states of Azerbaijan, Kazakhstan and Ukraine (probably also Turkmenistan) and the two autonomous republics of Dagestan and Kalmykia also started to produce caviar.
+According to FAO data (Josupeit, 1994) Iran experienced a steady increase of caviar production during the 1980s from about 200 to 300 metric tons, and almost all caviar produced in Iran (ca 95%) was exported.
 The main drop in the global production of caviar came from lower production in the Russian Federation.
 An important share of caviar used to stay in the former USSR, where about 85-90% of the production was consumed domestically and only 10% were exported (Josupeit, 1994; Taylor, 1997).
 The decline in disbursal income after the disintegration of the USSR led to a reduction of caviar consumption in all republics of the former USSR (Josupeit, 1994).
 As a consequence, almost all caviar produced in the CIS during the last years was exported.

 The main importing countries of caviar are the EU with an average importation of about 200 metric tons per year (Tab.
 12, appendix), while Japan imported on the average 60 metric tons (Tab.
 10, appendix), the U.S.A. about 52 metric tons (Tab.
-11, appendix) and Switzerland an estimated 66 tons caviar per year (data provided by the 'Bundesamt für Verinärwesen', Switzerland).
+11, appendix) and Switzerland an estimated 66 tons caviar per year (data provided by the 'Bundesamt für Veterinärwesen', Switzerland).
 However, some of the official import statistics (Japan and Switzerland) do not distinguish between roe from sturgeons and other fish species, a fact which causes a further problem to the estimation of the total volume of the caviar in trade.